Skip to main content

 Port's Kubernetes exporter allows you to bring all the data supported by the K8s API to show running services, environments and more.
 The open source Kubernetes exporter allows you to perform extract, transform, load (ETL) on data from K8s into the desired software catalog data model.

-The helm chart uses a YAML configuration file to describe the ETL process to load data into the developer portal.
+The helm chart uses a YAML configuration stored in the integration within your Portal.
+This configuration describes the ETL process responsible for loading data into the developer portal.
 The approach reflects a golden middle between an overly opinionated K8s visualization that might not work for everyone and a too-broad approach that could introduce unneeded complexity into the developer portal.

-Here is an example snippet from the config.yml file which demonstrates the ETL process for getting ReplicaSet data from the cluster and into the software catalog:
+Here is an example snippet from the integration configuration which demonstrates the ETL process for getting ReplicaSet data from the cluster and into the software catalog:

 The exporter makes use of the JQ JSON processor to select, modify, concatenate, transform and perform other operations on existing fields and values from the Kubernetes objects.

-The config.yml file is how you specify the exact resources you want to query from your K8s cluster, and also how you specify which entities and which properties you want to fill with data from the cluster.
+The exporter configuration is how you specify the exact resources you want to query from your K8s cluster, and also how you specify which entities and which properties you want to fill with data from the cluster.

 resources: # List of K8s resources to list, watch, and export to Port.